Apply for a benefit to settle the division of property following a relationship split

 You may apply to the trustee to make a withdrawal from your member’s account to settle a division of your relationship property.
-You cannot withdraw funds from your employer’s account.
-Any shortfall in the amount needed to settle the total amount owing will need to be made from other relationship property.
-(You could apply for a court order to contribute funds from your employer’s account towards a settlement, but the money would not be paid until a benefit was triggered on retirement or leaving service.)
+You cannot withdraw funds from your employer’s account.* Any shortfall in the amount needed to settle the total amount owing will need to be made from other relationship property.

 You will need to provide a relationship property agreement between you and your former partner signed by both parties and witnessed by a registered solicitor of the High Court.
 The agreement should clearly state the amount required to be paid from the Plan to make the relationship property settlement.